-At this meeting, and after substantial conversation, the Committee agreed to put this item 'on hold' until the same meeting next year when additional data (see below) will be available for review.
+At the July 2021 meeting, and after substantial conversation, the Committee agreed to put this item 'on hold' until the same meeting next year when additional data (see below) will be available for review.
 This additional data, when combined with the current monitoring regime, will provide more insights into changing groundwater levels and spring functioning.
 The Committee understands that, as a minimum, a full seasonal cycle of data (spring, summer, autumn and winter) are needed for a meaningful discussion and that in fact longer data collection may be necessary.

-The following points capture the key discussions from this meeting.
+The following points capture the key discussions from the July 2021 meeting.

-- Lisa shared with the Committee correspondence to the ERR on behalf of the ERC (as foreshadowed after the last meeting) and noted that Barry's intention is to respond in writing however he had wanted to talk with the Committee personally prior to doing so. - The Committee heard in more detail from Matt/Nathan as operator, and Barry as regulator, about the additional monitoring that Holcim has in place (since October 2020) and how this monitoring will add further information to deepen possibilities our understanding on the nature of the groundwater flows in and from the pit.
+- Lisa shared with the Committee correspondence to the ERR on behalf of the ERC (as foreshadowed after the last meeting) and noted that Barry's intention is to respond in writing however he had wanted to talk with the Committee personally prior to doing so. - The Committee heard in more detail from Matt/Nathan as operator, and Barry as regulator, about the additional monitoring that Holcim has in place (since October 2020) and how this monitoring will add further information to deepen our understanding on the nature of the groundwater flows in and from the pit.
 The additional monitoring is designed to capture the actual level of the water in the two pit reserves and also the inflows (rain) and outflows (water pumped out).
-Although this had been explained at the last meeting, the nuanced difference in the nature of the data was perhaps missed in the meeting summary as it is not just more data, it is different data.
+Although this had been explained at the last meeting, the nuanced difference in the nature of the data was perhaps missed in the meeting summary as it is not just more data, it is different data. - It was recognised that even with this additional monitoring data, it still may not be possible to resolve the question of what effect, if any, the quarry operations, (since the extension permit was granted) are having on groundwater levels and spring functioning.
+Barry also noted that introducing trigger levels (mentioned in Lisa's